BenjaminBrandmeier/angular2-image-gallery/README.md

 `-c` sort by primary image color

-Additional optional parameter to support multiple galeries.
-Add it if you want to put your image in a separate gallery.
+Additional optional parameter to support multiple galleries.
+Add it if you want to put your images into a separate gallery.

 `--gName=yourGalleryName`